Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to remotely execute code on the affected device.
+Successful exploitation of these vulnerabilities could allow an attacker to affect confidentiality, integrity, and availability of affected devices

 3. TECHNICAL DETAILS